 What is the purpose of prototyping and what are the different method used by makers and designers?
 Does prototyping help us to be more creative?
 How does it help us make better products?
 How does it make products more beautiful and more comfortable?

-Join us in conversation with modern-day innovators who use prototyping in their work including Nishat Awan - Lecturer in Architecture at University of Sheffield, Martin Smith - Artist, Co-Founder and Art Director of Laikingland, Ella Jakubowska from Rolls-Royce Digital Transformation team and Oliver Smith - Consultant for Stratasys Expert Services among others; to hear their stories and share the ones you might have to tell us.
+Join us in conversation with modern-day innovators who use prototyping in their work including Nishat Awan - Lecturer in Architecture at University of Sheffield, Martin Smith - Artist, Co-Founder and Art Director of Laikingland, Ella Jakubowska and Simon Alcock from Rolls-Royce Digital Transformation team and Oliver Smith - Consultant for Stratasys Expert Services; to hear their stories and share the ones you might have to tell us.

 18:00 - 18:15 Chair’s introduction